anshul-2010/Computational-Systems-Biology/genetic_algorithm/README.md

 With a low probability, random mutations are introduced into the genetic makeup.
 It helps maintain diversity in the population and prevents premature convergence towards a local optimum.
 Different mutation operators can be employed, such as bit-flip mutation for binary encoded chromosomes.
 A new generation of individuals is formed by combining the offspring with a portion of the parent population.
 The GA continues iterating through these steps until a termination criterion is met.
 This criterion could be reaching a defined number of generations, achieving a desired fitness level, or observing stagnation in the improvement of the population.

 ```
-****ALGORITHM 1****: **GENETIC ALGORITHM**
+ALGORITHM 1: GENETIC ALGORITHM
-Require: Initial population and max number of generations to run
-the algorithm.
-Also, tournament selection method is the selection
-method incorporated.
-Single-point crossover and flip mutations
+Require: Initial population and max number of generations to run the algorithm.
+Also, tournament selection method is the selection method incorporated.
+Single-point crossover and flip mutations are used.

-are used.
-1: INITIALIZATION
+1: Initialization
-population L99 Initialize-Population(population size)
+population <-- Initialize-Population(population size)

-2: while individual len(population) do
+2: while (individual < len(population)) do
 Randomly Initialize population or Take the attractors’ from
 the boolean network.
 3: end while